A-Emergency Calls During Flood Events

 The key findings of this grade correlates well with the known understanding of the various types of flood risk found throughout the San Antonio River Basin.
 Bexar County, being in Flash Flood Alley and heavily urbanized, has a higher risk of both flash flooding and urban flooding.
 The data shows that all the flood-related emergency calls logged over the past five fiscal years occurred in Bexar County.

 While river flooding is a concern in Bexar County, it is the more prevalent type of flooding that would likely occur in Wilson, Karnes, and Goliad counties.
 There is typically enough time to evacuate people from low-lying areas during a river flooding event.
-This appears to be reflected in the fact that there have been no emergency calls related to flooding in Wilson, Karnes, and Goliad counties during the past four fiscal years.
+This appears to be reflected in the fact that there have been no emergency calls related to flooding in Wilson, Karnes, and Goliad counties during the past five fiscal years.

 Please note, we recognize the San Antonio River Basin is a large region and annual rainfall totals will differ between cities and areas of the basin.
 We reference annual rainfall totals in the City of San Antonio in this report card for two reasons: Bexar County (and the City of San Antonio) is where all the emergency calls related to flooding have occurred for the purpose of this year’s report card; and being near the top of the basin, rainfall in San Antonio contributes to potential river flooding downstream of Bexar County.

 As individuals make safer choices during flood events, this may result in fewer emergency calls over time; thus, improving the grade for this indicator.
-We absolute recommend that you call 911 during an emergency if assistance is needed.
+We absolutely recommend that you call 911 during an emergency if assistance is needed.
 Here are some good tips to remember to help you stay safe during a flood:

 - Do not attempt to walk or swim through flood waters.